Strings in Java vs Strings in C++

 str.substring(int start)Returns the substring of str1 from the given start index to the end of the string.

-str.substring(int start, int end)Returns the substring of the starting from start index and ending at end-1 index.
+str.substring(int start, int end)Returns the substring starting from the start index and ending at the end-1 index.

 str.replace(char oldChar, char newChar)Returns a new string replacing all occurrences of oldChar with newChar in str.